wurthless-elektroniks/smc360/docs/ipc.md

 ### 0x85 - Set RTC

 Input bytes:

 1. Command `0x85`
-2. RTC value byte 1
+2. RTC value in milliseconds, bits 0-7
-3. RTC value byte 2
+3. RTC value in milliseconds, bits 8-15
-4. RTC value byte 3
+4. RTC value in milliseconds, bits 16-23
-5. RTC value byte 4
+5. RTC value in milliseconds, bits 24-31
-6. RTC flags???
+6. RTC value in milliseconds, bits 32-40

-TODO
+Notes:
+- The SMC program will set the "has RTC been set?" flag when this command runs.
+- If the RTC wakeup alarm was set before calling this command, it will be disabled, and you will need to set the alarm again to re-enable it.

 ### 0x88 - Set fans